CR2020-team/cogrob_final-project/README.md

 #### TakePicture

-This service is served by the [camera node](pepper_pkg/src/camera_node/camera_node) and is requested by the [head node](pepper_pkg/src/head_node/head_node) in order to take a picture.
+This service is served by the [camera node](../../pepper_pkg/src/camera_node/camera_node) and is requested by the [head node](../../pepper_pkg/src/head_node/head_node) in order to take a picture.
 Since the picture will be forwarded to the [DetectImage](README.md#DetectImage) service, the requests take as parameter the current position of the head.

-* [camera_node](pepper_pkg/src/camera_node/camera_node) upon receiving a request, takes the picture, forwards it to the [DetectImage](README.md#DetectImage) service along with the direction and sends a `True` response if and only if the operation is successful.
+* [camera_node](../../pepper_pkg/src/camera_node/camera_node) upon receiving a request, takes the picture, forwards it to the [DetectImage](README.md#DetectImage) service along with the direction and sends a `True` response if and only if the operation is successful.
-* [head_node](pepper_pkg/src/head_node/head_node) is the only service client.
+* [head_node](../../pepper_pkg/src/head_node/head_node) is the only service client.
 Before taking a picture, the node must be sure that the head is in the right position.

 #### DetectImage

-This service is served by the [detector node](pepper_pkg/src/detector_node/detector_node) and is requested by the [camera node](pepper_pkg/src/camera_node/camera_node) in order to detect objects in a picture.
-Since the picture will be published on a [DetectionArrayWithDirection](README.md#DetectionArrayWithDirection) message, the requests take as parameter the direction at which the given image has been taken.
+This service is served by the [detector node](../../pepper_pkg/src/detector_node/detector_node) and is requested by the [camera node](../../pepper_pkg/src/camera_node/camera_node) in order to detect objects in a picture.
+Since the objects will be forwarded to the [SayDetections](README.md#SayDetections) service, the requests take as parameter the direction at which the given image has been taken.

-* [detector_node](pepper_pkg/src/detector_node/detector_node) upon receiving a request, gives the picture as input to the detector model, creates a [DetectionArrayWithDirection](README.md#DetectionArrayWithDirection) message containing the detected objects and publishes it to the proper topic; sends a `True` response if and only if the operation is successful.
+* [detector_node](../../pepper_pkg/src/detector_node/detector_node) upon receiving a request, gives the picture as input to the detector model, creates a [SayDetections](README.md#SayDetections) service request containing the detected objects; sends a `True` response if and only if the operation is successful.
-* [camera_node](pepper_pkg/src/camera_node/camera_node) is the only service client.
+* [camera_node](../../pepper_pkg/src/camera_node/camera_node) is the only service client.
 Creates a request by passing as parameter the image taken and its proper direction

+#### SayDetections

+This service is served by the [speaker_node](../../pepper_pkg/src/speaker_node/speaker_node) and is requested by the [detector_node](../../pepper_pkg/src/detector_node/detector_node) in order to convert a list o detected objects into a string.

+* [speaker_node](../../pepper_pkg/src/speaker_node/speaker_node): upon receiving a request, creates a string depending on the detected objects and the direction at which the objects have been detected.
+  * For example:
+    > I can see a bottle on the right, a PC in front of me, 2 TVs on the left.
+* [detector_node](../../pepper_pkg/src/detector_node/detector_node) is the only service client.
+Creates a request by passing as parameters:
+  * `detections`: the classes of the objects seen in the image, along with the confidence scores
+  * `direction`: the direction at which the image has been taken

 ## Usage

 To use the software, just run